 Botswana’s Chobe River, Savuti and Linyanti are the best places to travel to in October for wildlife hotspots; creaking at the seams with thirsty elephant, buffalo, giraffe, zebra and more antelope species than you can name.
 As for the predators, let’s just say it’s easy pickings for them.
-Ambushes at waterholes are a favourite tactic for lion and leopard; cheetah and wild dog burst onto impala herds at speed, singling out the weak and unlucky.
-Grinning hyenas lurk everywhere.
+Ambushes at waterholes are a favourite tactic for lion and leopard; cheetah and wild dog burst onto impala herds at high speed, singling out the weak and unlucky, with grinning hyenas lurking close by.

 It’s the same in Zambia’s South Luangwa and Lower Zambezi parks where visitors can mix game drives with walking safaris, led by expert guides.
 And if it’s sit-and-watch game viewing you want, Namibia’s Etosha National Park is a place where so many different species gather around waterholes, it resembles a page from National Geographic.

 4. African Tropical Islands

-With game viewing at its peak, you don’t want to miss out on the action of an October safari, and since the African islands are superb now too, it must be fate that bush and beach combine so refreshingly in the same month!
+With game viewing at its peak, you don’t want to miss out on the action of an October safari, and since the African islands are superb options too, it must be fated that bush and beach combine so refreshingly in the same month!

 East Africa offers some of the best places to travel to in October, with special mention of the tropical islands.
-Island temperatures are ideal – warm but not sweltering – and there’s very little rain to disturb your afternoons in Zanzibar and even less in Mozambique’s Bazaruto Archipelago.
-In the Seychelles, underwater visibility is up to a staggering 30 meters – that’s a hundred feet of visual splendor!
+Island temperatures are ideal – warm but not sweltering – and there’s very little rain to disturb your afternoons in Zanzibar, and even less in Mozambique’s Bazaruto Archipelago.
+In the Seychelles, underwater visibility is up to a staggering 30 meters – that’s a hundred feet of visual splendour!